The 16 Best Collagen Supplements For Skin, Joints & More*

 Best for joints

-Your joints primarily contain collagen type II, so if you're looking for joint support, make sure to incorporate type II.* This supplement is sourced from chicken cartilage and delivers 10 milligrams of collagen, along with seaweed-derived minerals.
+Your joints primarily contain collagen type II, so if you're looking for joint support, consider incorporating type II.* This supplement is sourced from chicken cartilage and delivers 10 milligrams of collagen, along with seaweed-derived minerals.
 And while 40 milligrams of the type II collagen ingredient (sourced from chicken cartilage) may sound quite small, this dose has joint-support clinical studies to back it up.*

 UC-II, Now Foods ($15.99)